What Foods Stain Teeth: Common Culprits

 Tea tree oil mouthwash can reduce the bleeding associated with gingivitis significantly.
 To make tea tree oil mouthwash, you should simply add 3 drops of tea tree oil to a cup of warm water then use it in the same way as the other homemade mouthwashes above.
 Tea tree oil can interact with some medications, so it is best to speak to a doctor before using it for the first time.

 These are some ways that can help you get rid of gingivitis.
 However, if your gums don’t heal or you continue to see symptoms of gingivitis, contact us right away.
 We’re always happy to help and we’ll answer any questions you may have.
-Give us a call at 978-897-5020 to set up an appointment.
+Give us a call at 978-897-5020 to set up an appointment in Maynard, MA.

 The Different Types of Cosmetic Dentistry